SpectivOfficial/live-tour-lab/README.md

 3. __Edit static_assets/hello-world.json__

 You indicated above that the Hero component will take care of "heroes" entries.
-So locate the last scene "BackHome", and add a "heroes" section, as follows.
+So locate the last scene "Backyard", and add a "heroes" section, as follows.
 The elements are sent as props to your Hero.js component.
 ```
 ...
 {
-  "id":"BackHome",
+  "id":"Backyard",
   "photopanos":[
-    { "src":"1004-11.jpg","rotateY":350 }
+    {"src":"1004-fraser-11-low.jpg","rotateY":350}
   ],
   "heroes": [
-    { "src": "boss.jpg", "width": 2, "height": 2, "rotateY": 35, "op": 0.1 },
+    { "src": "boss.jpg", "width": 2, "height": 2, "rotateY": 35, "op": 0.9 },
     { "src": "boss.jpg", "width": 2, "height": 2, "rotateY": 325 }
   ],
   "infos":[